Heat Pump for a Victorian House

 Listed Buildings and Conservation Areas

 If your Victorian house is listed, get advice from your local planning authority before doing anything.
 Listed building consent is required for changes to the external appearance, which can include external wall insulation and sometimes the outdoor heat pump unit itself.
-Conservation area rules vary — some are relaxed about heat pumps as permitted development, others aren't.
+Conservation area rules vary.
+Some are relaxed about heat pumps as permitted development, others aren't.

 None of this makes it impossible, but it adds time and potentially cost to the process.
 Factor it in early.